 Loneliness can take a real toll on both your mental and physical health.
 Having meaningful relationships through a support network of family, friends, colleagues and other social groups helps us feel connected and valued.
 This is important when you’re facing tricky situations because you know where to find support, advice and comfort.

 - Supporting and comforting others (either friends and family, or volunteering for a local group or charity) can nurture and strengthen our relationships and enable us to learn from each other.

 - Who is your support network and what types of support they offer?
 If you’re not getting the types of support you need, consider where this could come from.

 When your attitude towards something is balanced and rational it can support your resilience as it helps to have a clear view of reality and see the bigger picture.
 Stepping away (emotionally, mentally and physically) from a challenging situation – perhaps by taking a short, brisk walk – can help you think about different ways of viewing it.
 Allowing yourself some time to reflect can give you clarity of thought and help with problem solving.
 It can help you to:

 - Recognise that it’s the way you view a situation, rather than the situation itself, that is making you feel sad / anxious / afraid.

 - Challenge negative beliefs and focus on positive ones.

 - Reflect on your successes – take time to acknowledge and celebrate what you’ve done well.

-- Focus on what you can control and change rather than those things that you can’t.
+- Focus on the things you can control and change, rather than those you can’t.

 4. Think about your priorities